A Bayesian Approach To Analysing Training Data Attribution In Deep Learning: Background

 This method is closely linked to \textbf{TracIn} \cite{pruthi_estimating_2020} which computes the Grad-Dot not just at the end of the training, but averages the regular Grad-Dot similarities throughout the model training iterations.
 We note later in our analysis that within our Bayesian treatment of TDA, the TracIn method coincides conceptually with the Grad-Dot method.
 In our analysis, we study the sensitivity of LOO and the above TDA methods against noise.

 \paragraph{TDA evaluation.} The primal aim of TDA methods is to measure how well they approximate the ground-truth LOO values.
-This is often done by measuring the correlation between the estimates from each TDA method and the ground-truth LOO values (Equation \ref{eq:deterministic-if}) \cite{koh_understanding_2020,basu_influence_2021,bae_if_2022, k_revisiting_2021}.
+This is often done by measuring the correlation between the estimates from each TDA method and the ground-truth LOO values (Equation \ref{eq:deterministic-if})~\cite{koh_understanding_2020,basu_influence_2021,bae_if_2022, k_revisiting_2021}.
 They use either a linear (Pearson) correlation or a rank (Spearman) correlation over \textit{a small number} of train-test sample pairs $(z_j,z)$ due to the computational burden of computing the actual LOO values, especially for larger models.
 Usually, a few samples $z$ are chosen for a comparison against LOO, e.g. Koh \& Liang~\cite{koh_understanding_2020} report results for one $z$ and Guo \textit{et al.}~\cite{guo_fastif_2021} for 10 samples $z$.
-Others have adopted indirect evaluation metrics such as the retrieval performance of mislabelled or poisoned training data based on the TDA estimates \cite{koh_understanding_2020,khanna2019interpreting,guo_fastif_2021,k_revisiting_2021,schioppa2022arnoldi}.
-In this work, we adopt the Pearson and Spearman correlation metrics and discuss ways to extend them when the target (LOO) and estimates (TDA) are both random variables.
+In some cases, the ground-truth LOO is obtained by computing the change in loss after training further from the learned model parameters, e.g.~\cite{koh_understanding_2020}.
+Some works have adopted indirect evaluation metrics such as the retrieval performance of mislabelled or poisoned training data based on the TDA estimates \cite{koh_understanding_2020,khanna2019interpreting,guo_fastif_2021,k_revisiting_2021,schioppa2022arnoldi}.
+In this work, we adopt the Pearson and Spearman correlation metrics and discuss ways to extend them when the target (LOO from same initialisation) and estimates (TDA) are both random variables.